Adult Affinity Groups/Alliance Groups

 Comprised of Black Shipley Alumni, the BAA strives to support Black Shipley students and alumni, increase Black alumni representation and engagement in Shipley activities, cultivate connections between current Black students and alumni, and create professional and social networking opportunities.
 The group is united to make Shipley a safer, more understanding, and more embracing place for current and future empowered Black students at the School in order to achieve the mission of diversity and inclusion.

-Board of Trustees Diversity, Equity and Inclusion Task Force
+Board of Trustees Diversity, Equity and Inclusion Committee

-The Board of Trustees Diversity, Equity and Inclusion Task Force serves as the primary provider of forward-looking DEI policy and strategy, and mechanisms for administrative accountability.
+The Board of Trustees Diversity, Equity and Inclusion Committee serves as the primary provider of forward-looking DEI policy and strategy, and mechanisms for administrative accountability.

 Student Groups & Conferences